CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/view-planned-resource-capacity.md

 ## Manufacturing Orders Tab

-Using the same navigation as above.
+Use the same navigation as above.

 ![Scheduling marked](./media/view-planned-resource-capacity/scheduling-marked-2.webp)